 So, who are the leaders in this race?
-As there are dozens of project management tools and software available today, the choice was hard to make, but in the end, the five PM software that we think stand above the rest are:
+As there are dozens of project management tools and software available today, the choice was hard to make, but in the end, here are the top 5 project management software that we think stand above the rest are:

 Bitrix24 was introduced in 2012 as “a new collaboration solution for amplifying productive interaction inside companies”.
-Since then, more than 6 million organizations, including startups, small and medium businesses and large corporations have chosen Bitrix24 as their go-to solution for project management.
+Since then, more than 8 million organizations, including startups, small and medium businesses, and large corporations have chosen Bitrix24 as their go-to solution for project management.

-With such project management tools as a Gantt chart, Kanban board and time tracking, Bitrix24 will help your organization complete projects and manage the team, all while keeping the big picture in view.
+With such project management tools as the Gantt chart, Kanban board, and time tracking, Bitrix24 will help your organization complete projects and manage the team, all while keeping the big picture in view.

-Perfectly suited for businesses of any size, Bitrix24 cloud and on-premise solutions offer unmatched scalability, integration with 3rd party apps, easy customization, security and price.
+Perfectly suited for businesses of any size, Bitrix24 cloud and on-premise solutions offer unmatched scalability, integration with third-party apps, easy customization, security, and price.

-In addition, it offers integration with the most popular apps and programs, including G Suite, Adobe, Microsoft OneDrive, MS Office Salesforce, GitHub, Slack and more.
+It offers integration with the most popular apps and programs, including G Suite, Adobe, Microsoft OneDrive, MS Office Salesforce, GitHub, Slack, and more.